Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Cost control

-Token count is not cosmetic
+Token count may not be cosmetic

 Budget integrity and count parity influence context allocation, runtime guardrails, and downstream cost discipline.